ibm-cloud-docs/solution-tutorials/serverless-webapp.hidden.md

 7. Click **Create** to deploy the new backend app for the guestbook.
 8. Wait for it to report as green and ready.
 Click on **Test application**, then on **Application URL**.
 The backend app should load and return a page saying `healthy`.
 Remember or copy the application URL because it is needed for the next part.

 Instead of using the pre-built container image, you could build the image on your own.
 This can be done either outside of or [with the help of {{site.data.keyword.codeengineshort}}](https://{DomainName}/docs/codeengine?topic=codeengine-plan-build).
 If not using the pre-built container image and if [using a private container registry additional steps might be needed](https://{DomainName}/docs/codeengine?topic=codeengine-deploy-app-private).
+You can find the source at https://github.com/IBM-Cloud/serverless-guestbook
 {: tip}

 ## Deploy the web app